 While modern furnaces can last as long as 20 years, your HVAC system will have a shorter lifespan if you do not maintain it properly.
 Call your heating and cooling contractor to schedule an inspection to make sure your system is in good working order.
 This inspection can help spot small problems before they become more serious issues, including total system failure.
 Your HVAC technician will check all of the parts of your system so you can feel confident that you’ll be warm and cozy in your home this winter.

 Hopefully, you won’t have to deal with any major HVAC repairs when your system is inspected.
 In many cases, the only thing that may need to be done is to replace your air filter.
-A dirty, clogged air filter will make your heater work harder, decreasing its energy-efficiency and driving up your utility bills.
+A dirty, clogged air filter will make your heater work harder, decreasing its energy efficiency and driving up your utility bills.
 Replacing your air filter will also keep the air that circulates around your home cleaner, which can make you and your family more comfortable.

-If you still have an older style of thermostat, consider upgrading before winter comes.
+If you still have an older style of the thermostat, consider upgrading before winter comes.
 A programmable thermostat allows you to set the temperature so it adjusts automatically without you having to remember every day.
 This saves you money and is an easy way to improve the performance of your furnace.